WellthCare

 3) Follow-through is where claims are won or lost

-Infectious disease isn’t just clinical-it’s behavioral.
-Returning to work too early, missing the antiviral window, stopping antibiotics early, or failing to escalate when symptoms worsen are the kinds of small breakdowns that become expensive.
+Infectious disease isn’t just clinical—it’s behavioral.
+Returning to work too early, missing the antiviral window, stopping antibiotics early, or failing to escalate when symptoms worsen—these small breakdowns become expensive.

 The best programs bake in simple, practical support: